PIT Summer Fellowship – 2021 Student Bios

-Marley is majoring in the School of Public and International Affairs with certificates in French and Vocal Performance.
+Jacobson is majoring in the School of Public and International Affairs with certificates in French and Vocal Performance.
 She is interested in how technology shapes public policy and democracy.
-Marley aspires to have a career in public policy, and is excited to gain experience in addressing current technology-related issues through PIT-SF.
+Jacobson aspires to have a career in public policy, and is excited to gain experience in addressing current technology-related issues through PIT-SF.

 John Kim (Princeton University)

-John studies economics with certificates in Political Economy and Applications of Computing.
+Kim studies economics with certificates in political economy and applications of computing.
 He is most interested in public policy regulating the technology sector, as well as quantitative and computational social science.
 He is excited to investigate how technology is overturning the market economy.
 After graduation, he intends to pursue either an MPA or a JD studying technology law.

 Christopher Maximos (Stanford University)